 - a graphic design or typesetting tool; nor

 The successful delivery of an annual report comprises three components:

 - an HTML format (digital) version to publish the Transparency Portal and

-While the table version is the first deliverable of the three components to be made available, the end-to-end annual report Process each entity or comapny uses to design and produce its annual report can be either print to digital or digital to print focused.
+While the tabled version is the first deliverable of the three components to be made available, the end-to-end annual report process each entity or company uses to design and produce its annual report can be either print to digital or digital to print focused.

 It is a legislative requirement to publish your annual report to the Transparency Portal.
 A Commonwealth entity/company may choose to publish its annual report to its entity/company website, as per the Tabling Guidelines.
 Entities are encouraged to link from their entity website to their publication on the Transparency Portal.

 When developing your annual report, a Digital First approach can help your entity to draw on the full functionality of the DART.
 A Digital First approach involves the use of the tool for all drafting, work flowing, and approvals for the complete annual report.
 The DART is able to export the completed report to a PDF format for printing and tabling purposes, as well as to the Transparency Portal in a HTML format.